DannyTheHeretic/pure-pulsars/README.md

 </figure>

 After this, we still need to tell the bot what firebase account we are using.
 Head to project settings, it should pop up if you click on the gear near `Project Overview`.
 From there navigate to `Service Accounts` and click `Generate a New Private Key`.
-Put that file in a safe place that you can get to easily.
+This should download a `json` file that serves as your key for Firebase.
+Put that file in a safe place that you can get to easily (e.g., `secrets/firebase_api_key.json`, which is ignored in our `.gitignore` file).

-And thats all for Firebase.
+And that's all for Firebase.

 ### Gemini API Key
 One of our Commands makes use of AI, and since we don't want to force the end user to run a complex AI model, we are using the Google Gemini free plan.